HQWu11/SPDM/README.md

-# SPDM: Structure-Preserving Diffusion Model for Point Cloud Upsampling
+# SPDM: A Structure-Preserving Diffusion Model for Point Cloud Upsampling

 This repository provides the core implementation of **SPDM**, a diffusion-based framework for point cloud upsampling.
 SPDM is designed to improve structural preservation during progressive denoising by introducing density-aware geometric priors and sustained cross-branch feature interaction.